yangjc/template-parser/readme.md

 1. No blanks around `:`.
 1. Use `|` to call actions (function), similar as piping in Linux.
 1. Multiple variables allowed before *first* `|`.
-1. If variable before first `|` is a function, it will be executed and pass return to action.
+1. If variable before first `|` is a function, it will be executed and pass return to next action.
 1. Default action is `print`, means `.toString()`.
 1. Type of first action: `(options: ActionOptions, ...inputs: any[]) => string`.
 1. Type of other actions: `(options: ActionOptions, input: string) => string`.